U.S. flag

 The Future of Place-Based Economic Policy: Early Insights from the Build Back Better Regional Challenge

-As the nation seeks to rebuild in the wake of the COVID-19 pandemic, federal policymakers are increasingly recognizing that supporting bottom-up solutions is a critical path for spurring economic recovery, mitigating climate change, establishing supply chains in critical technologies, and addressing geographic inequities.
+As the nation seeks to rebuild in the wake of the COVID-19 pandemic, federal policymakers increasingly recognize that supporting bottom-up solutions is a critical path for spurring economic recovery, mitigating climate change, establishing supply chains in critical technologies, and addressing geographic inequities.
 This is the central premise of place-based economic policies like the $1 billion Build Back Better Regional Challenge (BBBRC)—a challenge grant administered by the Economic Development Administration (EDA) in the U.S. Department of Commerce.
 As the EDA’s signature American Rescue Plan Act (ARPA) recovery program, the BBBRC provides five-year grants ranging from $25 million to $65 million across 21 competitively selected regions.
 These investments will support the local development of nationally critical industries and technologies in ways that deliver economic opportunity to traditionally underserved people and communities.

 Where are U.S. Women Patentees?
 Assessing Three Decades of Growth

 This report maps women’s participation as inventor-patentees across U.S. counties from 1990 through 2019.
 It identifies counties with the most women patentees by technology field and assesses three decades of growth.
-Recognizing that increasing the number of women who patent is an important policy objective, the analysis explores characteristics of county economic environments that are correlated with having and increasing the number of women inventor-patentees.
+Recognizing that increasing the number of women who patent is an important policy objective, the analysis explores characteristics of county economic environments correlated with having and increasing the number of women inventor-patentees.
 The results presented clarify the landscape and lay the foundation for evidence-based approaches to important questions, such as how women’s participation impacts county-level economic performance.

 Developing Statistics on the Distribution of State Personal Income: Methodology and Preliminary Results